 This may be obvious to some, but in order to hear the voice of Yahuwah, we must begin to truly learn His written Word, the Bible.
 To do this, we must read and study it for ourselves.

-But not knowing what God’s Word actually says prevents us from hearing His voice.
+But if we do not know what God’s Word actually says, this lack of knowledge prevents us from hearing His voice.

 We need to guard ourselves from what the prophet Hosea said about knowing [the knowledge of] God’s Word: